 - wood, paper and timber products.

-The tourism and international education sectors lead our service exports.
+The tourism and international education sectors lead our service exports, worth an estimated $1.312 billion in 2019-20.

 Tasmania's trade interests are currently supported by a number of free trade agreements to which the Australian Government is a signatory.
-These agreements are with China, Japan, Hong Kong, Singapore, the United States, Malaysia, Korea and ASEAN.
-Multi-lateral agreements also provide significant market access packages for Tasmanian exporters.
+These agreements cover over 90 per cent of Tasmania’s goods exports by value, including agreements with China, Japan, Thailand, Hong Kong, Singapore, the United States, Malaysia, Korea and Indonesia.
+Multi-lateral agreements such as the ASEAN-Australia-New Zealand FTA and the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership also provide significant market access opportunities for Tasmanian exporters.